The Point of View of a book is the type of narration a writer uses to convey a story to the reader. There are several types:

-- First Person Narration: I, me, we, us.
-A story told in 1st-person is written as if the Sympathetic P.O.V. were narrating directly to the reader.
+- First-Person Narration: I, me, we, us.
+A story told in first-person is written as if the Sympathetic P.O.V. were narrating directly to the reader.
 We get to know this narrator very well, but are limited by the fact that we can't see what the narrator doesn't.
-If something important is happening on the other side of the world and there's no way to get the narrator there, then it can't be witnessed first-hand; they'll have to hear about it from somebody else after the fact.
+If something important is happening on the other side of the world and there's no way to get the narrator there, then it can't be witnessed first-hand; they'll have to hear about it from somebody or something else after the fact.
 Furthermore, this opens up the possibility of an Unreliable Narrator: a narrator who isn't telling the truth, either due to lack of awareness ("Why do people always react to me like that??") or deliberate lying.
 In addition, it also raises the question of how the narrator remembered the events in such detail, down to the exact dialogue, unless they explicitly have photographic memory.
-In a first-person story, the narrator is normally the main character; aversions are covered by the trope First Person Peripheral Narrator.
-See The Great Gatsby, The Catcher in the Rye, The Virgin Suicides, Animorphs and (if you really must) Twilight.
+In a first-person story, the narrator is normally the main character; aversions are covered by the trope First-Person Peripheral Narrator.
+See The Great Gatsby, The Catcher in the Rye, The Virgin Suicides (a rare example of a novel told entirely in the first-person plural), Animorphs, and Twilight.

 - The analogy between first-person and third-person limited is strong enough that fanfic writers will say that a third-person limited section is in a character's POV — that is, this character would be "I" if the section were shifted to first person.
 This is not standard, in part because it's dangerously easy for third-person to slip into omniscient on short notice.